jpluscplusm/blog.jpluscplusm.com/_posts/old/2010-07-06-hosting-a-chef-webui-and-api-behind-the-same-ip-port-and-ssl-certificate.md

 ---
 category: outdated-blog-posts
-title: "Hosting A Chef WebUI and API Behind The Same IP, Port And SSL Certificate"
+title: "Hosting a Chef WebUI and API behind the same IP, port and SSL certificate"
 ---

-# Hosting A Chef WebUI and API Behind The Same IP, Port And SSL Certificate

 [Miguel Cabeç](http://twitter.com/miguelcabeca) emailed the Chef mailing list describing a great method to host a